 - So using Volume keys navigate to the Yes option and press the Power key to select it.

 - The actual bootloader unlocking process will begin now.

 - Once the bootloader unlocking process completes, your Android device will automatically restart itself.

 - Note: If the following screen appears on your phone, then use Volume and Power keys to select the Start option and reboot your phone.

 Finally!
-This is how you can unlock bootloader of any Android phone with PC.
+This is how you can unlock the bootloader of any Android phone with a PC.
 Now you can root, install a custom recovery, flash custom ROMs, take Nandroid backup, and much more.
 If you face any problem, then do comment below.